Prefer video? Watch the Public vs. Private health insurance video on YouTube.

 Is public or private health insurance better for me?

 If you are a student or self-employed who is also an EU citizen you can use your EHIC insurance card from the home country for most visits to doctors or hospitals at the beginning of your stay in Germany.
 This does however not in all cases guarantee a free treatment source.
-Some people use this option ever after staying for many years in Germany but citizens permanently living in Germany have to get German health insurance by law.
+Some people use this option even after staying for many years in Germany but citizens permanently living in Germany have to get German health insurance by law.
 Note that public health insurance is quite efficient at collecting fees, also retroactively.

-In my opinion, you should try to get into public health insurance in most cases.
+In my opinion, you should try to get into public health insurance if you earn less than 45.000.- Euro per year as a self-employed.

 Exceptions are young self-employed without pre-conditions who know for sure that their stay in Germany is limited to a couple of years only.
 In this case, private insurance might be much cheaper.
-Compare prices for private plans with the Check24 Private Krankenversicherung Vergleich.
+Compare prices for private plans with *Tarifcheck.